cellsjs/piscosour/docs/developers/guides/01-contexts.md

 ### `name` property

-A short name of the context, it must be descriptive and unique.
+A short name for the context, it should be descriptive and unique.

 - It is mandatory
 - String type expected